 Natural Therapy.
 Since menopause is a natural change, it’s only fair to use natural relief methods before anything else.
 Part of this option is tweaking your nutrition or diet, exercise , mindset, trying different relaxing therapies, using herbs and organic supplements and overall, living a healthy lifestyle.
 The goal of natural therapy is to provide you with long lasting health benefits.

 Conventional Therapy.
 More and more women are turning to conventional therapy like Hormone Replacement Therapy (HRT) and Bio-identical Hormone Replacement Therapy (BHRT) because they feel like these can give them immediate relief of effects.
-Although they can help women in menopause relieve symptoms, many studies have confirmed that they increase the risk of estrogen-sensitivity cancers like breast, uterine and ovarian cancer, blood clots, stroke and heart disease.
+Although they can help women in menopause relieve symptoms, many studies have confirmed that they increase the risk of estrogen-sensitivity cancers, blood clots, stroke and heart disease.
 Before you decide to take the plunge, talk to your doctor and weigh the pros and cons.

 Integrative Therapy.
 Basically, this is marrying natural and conventional therapy.
-The goal of integrative therapy is to make use of all possible therapeutic remedies which is composed of conventional medicine and proven alternative and complementary therapies to address the whole person – body, mind, emotions and spirit.
+The goal of integrative therapy is to make use of all possible therapeutic remedies composed of conventional medicine and proven alternative and complementary therapies.
+All to address the whole person – body, mind, emotions and spirit.

 Whatever you choose, make sure that it can address your needs and help you in the best way possible without causing harm to your body!